mathieucaroff/checkonline/README.md

 - The configuration can be changed through the GUI
 - It is saved in the local storage of the browser
-- It can be exported and imported as JSON through a dedicated tab

 ## Frequently asked questions

-- Why doesn't the title change by default?
+- Why  the title does not change by default?
   - Whenever the title is changed, the browser marks the tab with a dot to signal this change to the user (tested in Firefox).
-This can become bothersome very quickly.
+This can become bothersome very quickly